AMERICA IS BACK (AIB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AMERICA IS BACK Historical Price

-According to the latest data gathered on AMERICA IS BACK live price page, the current price of AMERICA IS BACK is 0USD.
-The circulating supply of AMERICA IS BACK(AIB) is 999.02M AIB , giving it a market capitalization of $80.08K.
+According to the latest data gathered on AMERICA IS BACK live price page, the current price of AMERICA IS BACK is 0.00007809USD.
+The circulating supply of AMERICA IS BACK(AIB) is 999.02M AIB , giving it a market capitalization of $78.00K.

 - 30 Days0.00%$ --$ 0.000117$ 0.000071